-- Companies do not pay us for any articles or conclusions we write on InfillThinking.com.
+- Companies do not pay us for any conclusions we publish on InfillThinking.com.

-- We do not sell our subscriber list or demographics to advertisers.
+- We do not sell our subscriber list or contact info to advertisers.

 - Our staff does not trade or own the individual stocks of any public company in the O&G industry.
 We may have some indirect ownership by way of retirement accounts, but we have no control over the stocks in those funds.